-Two Indian officials in High Commission at Pakistan likely in ISI custody
+Arrested by cops, questioned by ISI, Indian officials in Pak to be released

-New Delhi, June 15: Two officials of the Indian High Commission are missing in Pakistan.
-Sources said that the two officials have gone missing.
+New Delhi, June 15: Two officials of the Indian High Commission in Pakistan will be released soon, official sources have said.
+The move comes in the wake of the strong demarche that India issued.

-Indian officials say that they are awaiting more information on the same.
-There has been marked tensions between India and Pakistan off late.India has got in touch with the officials in Pakistan for more information, the source cited above also said.
+There has been marked tensions between India and Pakistan of late.
+Reports from Pakistan say that they were arrested by the police in connection with a hit and run case.
+The ISI too questioned them, the source also added.

-Sources say that the two officials could be in the custody of the ISI.
-The Pakistan media said that the two had been arrested over a hit and run case.

 Following the expulsion of 2 Pakistan officials from India on charges of espionage, the situation in Islamabad remains tense.